fiesta/apidocs/list-management-api.rst

        group_name: STRING
      }

 .. http:get:: /membership/(string: group_id)

    Retrieve a list of all the membership URIs for a particular group.

-   This call requires :ref:`user-auth` with a READ scope from user within the group.

-   .. note:: A trusted client can make this call for groups it has created.
+   Requires :ref:`user-auth` with "read" scope.
+The authenticated user must be a member of the group identified by `group_id`.
+Alternatively, the group must have been created by the current client - in that case, only :ref:`client-auth` is required.

    Returns: